osate/osate2/core/org.osate.help/html/plugins/ResourceBudgets.md

 A second example is available on [Github/Osate](https://github.com/osate/alisa-examples) and is called *MutliTierAircraftExample*.
 You will find a set of project under *MultiTierAircraft* with the AADL model.
 The example is from the System Architecture Virtual Integration (SAVI) initiative.
 It has a backbone transmission system as well as a subsystem within the IMA of the aircraft.
 The project AircraftSpecified represents *Tier1*, i.e., a single layer.
 AircraftIntegrated represents variants of *Tier2*, which includes the Integrated Modular Avionics (IMA) at one level of detail.
 For resource budget analysis we can instantiate the IMA, i.e., the **FlightGuidanceImplementation**.
-> Note: The example also includes a requirement and verificaiotn plan specification for automated incremental life cycle assurance under hte ALISA plug-ins (see ALISA help for details). icraft.
-The project AircraftSpecified represents *Tier1*, i.e., a single layer.
-AircraftIntegrated represents variants of *Tier2*, which includes the Integrated Modular Avionics (IMA) at one level of detail.
-For resource budget analysis we can instantiate the IMA, i.e., the **FlightGuidanceImplementation**.
-> Note: The example also includes a requirement and verificaiotn plan specification for automated incremental life cycle assurance under hte ALISA plug-ins (see ALISA help for details).
+> Note: The example also includes a requirement and verification plan specification for automated incremental life cycle assurance under the ALISA plug-ins (see ALISA help for details).